bingeboy/TableTopAPI/README.md

 '/add2/roll-hp/:pcClass' Options: fighter | rouge | wizard : max
 </code>
 Also running list of other that classes based on these 3main classes.

+<h3>Proficiencies</h3>
+In the path ./json/proficiency/ are all the AD&D2.0 Proficies, organized by player class.

 <h2>Usage